 - Christian, walk in forgiveness; unforgiveness will only make you bitter.
 Don’t let it be the roadblock stopping you from following Christ.
 You can maintain a life of religious devotion to church attendance, tithing, and even acting moral, but you will not be able to hold on to unforgiveness and follow Christ.
 Be better, not bitter.

 - Forgiveness is not minimizing the offense and the pain that was caused.
 It is granted in spite of the offense and pain that it inflicted.
 Yes, the offense was great and the pain still runs deep.
 So were your offenses toward God, but in Christ, He has provided for your forgiveness and reconciliation with Him.
 Forgiveness is the beginning of heart healing.

 - Forgiveness doesn’t necessarily include restoring trust and reconciling the relationship.
 The nature of some offenses teaches us better.
 An extreme example would be that of a family member found guilty of sexual misconduct with children.
 Though it would be necessary to forgive, I wouldn’t desire to build a friendship and take the individual on a family vacation.
 I might have to forgive a pedophile, but I don’t have to hire them as a children’s pastor.

 - Give forgiveness because you are going to need more in the future.
 This final reason has to do with the fact that in your future, you will either accidentally or on purpose offend others.
 If in your relationships with others you are quick to forgive and not hold a grudge, it is highly likely that you will receive that treatment from others.
 Think about Luke 6:37-38 (it’s really not about money).

 I’ll stop with six because it makes for a shorter post.
-However, there are many more thoughts that we could add to this list.
+However, there are more that could be added.
 I’m reminded though, that six is the number of mankind and to be honest, this issue of unforgiveness is all about horizontal relationships between us mere mortals.